-How to plan your plant paradox cleanse
+How to plan your Plant Paradox cleanse meal plan

 My advice is to start by cooking your protein at once unless you have time and enjoy cooking twice a day.
 Cook 12oz of salmon and 12oz of pasture-raised chicken.
 Again, for those of you with histamine issues, make sure your chicken and salmon are super fresh (flash-frozen) and freeze them immediately after cooking.
 Reheat in the oven and eat immediately.

-THE SALMON – In my cleanse prep trial this week, I split a 12oz wild-caught king salmon fillet in 3 equal portions, cooked it in a cast iron pan (or any ovenproof frying pan) in avocado oil, skin down, for about 4 minutes and transferred it in the oven at 375F to finish cooking for another 15-20 minutes.
+In my cleanse prep trial this week, I split a 12oz wild-caught king salmon fillet into 3 equal portions, cooked it in a cast iron pan (or any ovenproof frying pan) in avocado oil, skin down, for about 4 minutes and transferred it in the oven at 375F to finish cooking for another 15-20 minutes.
 The time depends on the thickness of your salmon.
 Make sure you don’t overcook it.
 You can have the first serving warm, and store the other two for the next meals.

-For extra flavor, make a capers lemon sauce, by warming 4 tbsp of ghee in a saucepan, and adding 1 tbsp of capers, 1 minced garlic clove, zest from one lemon, 1 or 2 tbsps lemon juice, a few tbsps of fresh chopped parsley.
+For extra flavor, make a capers lemon sauce, by warming 4 tbsp of ghee in a saucepan, and add 1 tbsp of capers, 1 minced garlic clove, zest from one lemon, 1 or 2 tbsps lemon juice, a few tbsps of fresh chopped parsley.
 Add the sauce to your cooked salmon.

 Roast Brussel sprouts and mushrooms at 375F, in avocado oil, salt and pepper, for about 30-40 minutes and add to your salmon, on a bed of greens (I like romaine lettuce crispy hearts for this).

-THE CHICKEN – For the chicken, my cleanse prep trial included cooking various parts of a pasture raised chicken, but you can do only chicken breast.
+For the chicken, my cleanse prep trial included cooking various parts of a pasture-raised chicken, but you can do only chicken breast.
 My suggestion is to rub your chicken with a mix of herbs and spices – I used dry sage, mustard powder, dry rosemary, sea salt and pepper.
 Add lemon juice, lemon zest, avocado oil and let marinate for one hour or so.
 Cook at 375F in the oven, for about 30 minutes, depending on what pieces you use and how big they are.
 You can check if ready by cutting with a knife next to a bone or on the thicker side of the breast and make sure the flesh is white, not pink.
 Eat the first portion when warm and use the other two cold, for salads or composed bowls the next days.

-At the same time you can cook the vegetables in a different pan, I chose roasted garlic and cauliflower in avocado oil, iodized sea salt and pepper.
+At the same time, you can cook the vegetables in a different pan.
+I chose roasted garlic and cauliflower in avocado oil, iodized sea salt and pepper.
 375F works perfectly for the cauliflower and garlic.
 It takes about the same time as the chicken.
 I used one head of cauliflower and about 8 garlic cloves, skin on.

 For the next day’s lunch, fill two halves of avocado with one of the salmon fillets, add on a bed of greens, like arugula and spinach, drizzle olive or avocado oil, lemon, salt and pepper.
 Add fresh or marinated red onions, a few capers.
 You might have some leftovers Brussel sprouts and/or mushrooms to add to your bowl.